GradeSaver(tm) ClassicNotes Rabbit, Run

 • Mrs. Springer - Janice's mother.
 She is harshly critical of Harry when he leaves Janice.

-• Lucy Eccles - Jack Eccles's wife.
-She blames the lack of love in her marriage with Jack on his job taking up too much of his time.
+• Lucy Eccles – Jack Eccles's wife.
+She blames Jack's job for the lack of love in her marriage because he lacks time for her.

 • Fritz Kruppenbach - the Angstroms' Lutheran minister.
 He tells Jack Eccles that Harry and Janice are best left to themselves.